Once upon a time…

 - Third, “we-” is an English pronoun used to mean (loosely) a group of two or more persons acting together. weeLABs™ are short scientific investigations are communal acts that require collaboration.
 In fact, you will sometimes hear your teachers say in class, “Hey, let’s weelaborate.”

-In summary, weeLABs™ are weekly scientific exercises in which students engage in elaboration, but also collaboration, to produce a formal written artifact.
+In summary, weeLABs™ are weekly scientific exercises in which Grade 7 students engage in elaboration, but also collaboration, to produce a formal written artifact.

 What is “elaboration”?

 Elaboration is a special term the Drs.
 Merritt use to summarize a suite (a collection) of important scientific practices.
-When working on their weeLABS™, and often in collaboration with their teacher(s) and peers, students engage in key scientific practices such as analysis, logical reasoning, observation, classification, and description.
+When working on their weeLABS™, and often in collaboration with their teacher(s) and peers, Grade 7 students engage in key scientific practices such as translation, explication, classification, description, observation, analysis, synthesis, logical reasoning, and written expression…just to name a few.

 How many weeLABs™ will I be asked to do?